lf-/gankra.github.io/blah/dsts-are-polymorphic-generics/index.md

 }
 ```

 This code can handle *any* type T that implements Clone -- but hold on, we're passing it around by value!
 Doesn't the Indirection rule tell use that Rust thinks it's "impossible" to do this?
-Indeed, it does, and that's why Rust cheats: it *monomorphizes* the generics away, which is just a fancy way of saying that whenever you call this function, Rust generates a copy-pasted with all T's replaced with the actual type you're using.
+Indeed, it does, and that's why Rust cheats: it *monomorphizes* the generics away, which is just a fancy way of saying that whenever you call this function, Rust generates a copy-pasted version with all T's replaced with the actual type you're using.
 So if you pass it a u32, rust will just make:

 ```rust ,ignore
 fn my_generic_u32(val: u32) {